|

 & Teacher Lists

-school).
-In the ‘Class Year’ pages in this section, there are twenty one lists of pupils,
+the ‘Class Year’ pages in this section,

-one for each of the years from 1953 to 1972 (including subsidiary lists
+from 1953 to 1972 (including subsidiary lists for each of the two years

-for each of the two years that transferred to Bramcote Technical School
+that transferred to Bramcote Technical School in 1956), plus an extra

-in 1956), plus an extra ‘Unknown’ list where we have not been able to
+‘Unknown’ list where we have not been able to ascertain exactly when the

-pupils; we believe the total was around 2300.
+the total was around 2300.
+This

 |